citp/privacy-policy-historical/w/we/wea/weargustin.com.md

-> *The following text is extracted and transformed from the weargustin.com privacy policy that was archived on 2017-03-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170312225733id_/https%3A//www.weargustin.com/information%23privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the weargustin.com privacy policy that was archived on 2019-05-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190527214020id_/https%3A//www.weargustin.com/information%23privacy) for the most accurate reproduction.*

 # Information | Gustin

-  * Press
-  * Privacy Policy
-  * Referral Program Terms and Conditions

-* * *

-#### Press

-Please reach out to us directly with any press inquiries - [team@weargustin.com](mailto:team@weargustin.com)

-Gustin has been covered by [Esquire](http://www.esquire.com/blogs/mens-fashion/gustin-jeans-010713), [APM's Marketplace](http://www.marketplace.org/topics/world/burning-down-house-levis-built/), [Forbes](http://www.forbes.com/sites/petercohan/2013/10/18/gustin-growing-at-40000-as-it-expands-beyond-6-billion-denim-market//), [Superfuture](http://superfuture.com/supernews/online-gustin), [Uncrate](http://www.uncrate.com/stuff/gustin-denim/), [Cool Material](http://coolmaterial.com/style/gustin-selvage-denim/), [Rawr Denim](http://www.rawrdenim.com/2013/01/gustin-hand-crafted-crowd-sourced-delivered-to-you-denim/), and many others.

-* * *

-* * *

-#### Privacy Policy
+Privacy Policy

 This Privacy Policy governs the manner in which Gustin collects, uses, maintains and discloses information collected from users (each, a "User") of the www.weargustin.com website ("Site").
 This privacy policy applies to the Site and all products and services offered by Gustin.